sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Freshers Interviews](http://placementsindia.blogspot.com)
 - [Gainlo](http://www.gainlo.co/#!/) : Mock interview from professionals
 - [GeeksforGeeks | A computer science portal for geeks](http://www.geeksforgeeks.org) : Also subscribe to their feeds to get links to their new articles.
-- [github.com/odino/interviews](https://github.com/odino/interviews) : List of important questions for interview
+- [github.com/odino/interviews](https://github.com/odino/interviews) : List of important questions for interviews
 - [Give your résumé a face lift](http://www.lifeclever.com/give-your-resume-a-face-lift/)
 - [Here's How to Prepare for Tech Interviews • /r/cscareerquestions](https://www.reddit.com/r/cscareerquestions/comments/1jov24/heres_how_to_prepare_for_tech_interviews/)
 - [How to Answer "Tell Me a Little About Yourself" | The Art of Manliness](http://www.artofmanliness.com/2016/01/05/tell-me-a-little-about-yourself/)